snagaraj0/Hi-C/README.md

 4) Go into your local output directory and run ``` cat * > combined_sam_file ``` to combine the blocks into a single file.

 ### Mapper-specific advice
 1) Run STAR aligner with as many executor instances as possible.
+Set the --runThreadN parameter to the number of cores per executor.

 ### Validation Scripts